JohnCorby/GravityGuild2/DESIGN.md

 - kinda makes bow obselete?
 - okay now its just tunneling thats it
 - IDEA: make it do a bit of damage
+  - okay
 - IDEA: backstab melee... does this make grenade obsolete?
+  - nope its fine, barely useful lol
 - IDEA: mark for death: arrows in range will explode like they used to (which was op). lasts for like 10 seconds

 # hitscan weapon?